 - (a) Motion Calendar.
 Each Judge or Magistrate Judge maintains an individual motion calendar.
 Information as to the times and dates for each motion calendar may be obtained from the Clerk or the courtroom deputy clerk for the assigned Judge or Magistrate Judge. - (b) Notice, Motion, Brief and Evidence.
 Except as otherwise provided in these Rules or as ordered or allowed by the Court, all motions shall be noticed on the motion calendar of the assigned Judge or Magistrate Judge.
 The moving party shall file a notice of motion, motion, accompanying briefs, affidavits, if appropriate, and copies of all documentary evidence that the moving party intends to submit in support of the motion.
-The matter shall be set for hearing on the motion calendar of the Judge or Magistrate Judge to whom the action has been assigned or before whom the motion is to be heard not less than twenty-eight (28) days after service and filing of the motion.
+The matter shall be set for hearing on the motion calendar of the Judge or Magistrate Judge to whom the action has been assigned or before whom the motion is to be heard not less than thirty-five (35) days after service and filing of the motion.
 Motions defectively noticed shall be filed, but not set for hearing; the Clerk shall immediately notify the moving party of the defective notice and of the next available dates and times for proper notice, and the moving party shall file and serve a new notice of motion setting forth a proper time and date.
 See L.R.
 135. - (c) Opposition and Non-Opposition.
-Opposition, if any, to the granting of the motion shall be in writing and shall be filed and served not less than fourteen (14) days preceding the noticed (or continued) hearing date.
+Opposition, if any, to the granting of the motion shall be in writing and shall be filed and served no later than fourteen (14) days after the motion was filed.
 A responding party who has no opposition to the granting of the motion shall serve and file a statement to that effect, specifically designating the motion in question.
 No party will be entitled to be heard in opposition to a motion at oral arguments if opposition to the motion has not been timely filed by that party.
 See L.R.
 135. A failure to file a timely opposition may also be construed by the Court as a non-opposition to the motion. - (d) Reply.
-Not less than seven (7) days preceding the date of hearing, the moving party may serve and file a reply to any opposition filed by a responding party. - (e) Related or Counter-Motions.
+No later than ten (10) days after the opposition was filed, the moving party may serve and file a reply to any opposition filed by a responding party. - (e) Related or Counter-Motions.
 Any counter-motion or other motion that a party may desire to make that is related to the general subject matter of the original motion shall be served and filed in the manner and on the date prescribed for the filing of opposition.
 If a counter-motion or other related motion is filed, the Court may continue the hearing on the original and all related motions so as to give all parties reasonable opportunity to serve and file oppositions and replies to all pending motions. - (f) Continuances.
 Requests for continuances of hearings on the motion calendar, upon stipulation or otherwise, shall be made to the Judge or Magistrate Judge on whose calendar the matter is set, at least seven (7) days before the scheduled hearing date.
 All stipulations for continuance shall be submitted for approval to the Court.
 See L.R.
 143, 144.
+Unless otherwise ordered by the Court, a continuance of a hearing does not extend the time for filing and serving an opposition to, or reply in support of, a motion.